- Oops!Something went wrong.Please try again later.

 Pulmonary Hypertension-Sarcoidosis (PH-Sarc)

-Phase 2 Clinical Study: Bellerophon Therapeutics is conducting a Phase 2 dose escalation study in PH-Sarc.
+Phase 2 Clinical Study: Bellerophon is continuing enrollment in a Phase 2 dose escalation study in PH-Sarc and anticipates the availability of top-line data during 2021.
 The safety and efficacy study is assessing the acute hemodynamic benefit of INOpulse via right heart catheterization.
 PH-Sarc is an unmet medical need with a median survival of approximately five years after diagnosis.
-Similar to PH-PF and PH-ILD, PH-Sarc cannot be treated with currently available systemic vasodilators.
+Similar to PH associated with fILD, there are currently no approved therapies to treat PH-Sarc.

 Fourth Quarter Financial Results:

-Net income for the three months ended December 31, 2018 included a gain of $3.7 million due to a change in fair value of the Company’s common stock warrant liability, as compared to $0.2 million in the fourth quarter of 2019.
-On a diluted basis, the Company reported a loss of $(0.89) per share for the fourth quarter ended December 31, 2019, compared to a loss of $(1.15) per share in the fourth quarter ended December 31, 2018.
+Net loss for the three months ended December 31, 2020 included income of $0.4 million due to a change in fair value of the Company’s common stock warrant liability, as compared to $0.2 million in the fourth quarter of 2019.

-Research and development expenses for the fourth quarter ended December 31, 2019 were $2.8 million, essentially flat as compared to the prior year period.
+Research and development expenses for the fourth quarter ended December 31, 2020 were $6.1 million, compared to $2.8 million in the prior year period.
+The increase was primarily due to costs related to the Phase 3 COVID-19 and fILD trials.

-General and administrative expenses for the fourth quarter ended December 31, 2019 were $1.4 million, compared to $1.9 million in the prior year period.
-The decrease was primarily due to a decrease in stock-based compensation expenses.
+General and administrative expenses for the fourth quarter ended December 31, 2020 were $2.0 million, compared to $1.5 million in the prior year period.
+The increase was primarily due to IP, consulting, and labor costs.

-Net income for the year ended December 31, 2018 included a gain of $24.9 million due to a change in fair value of the Company’s common stock warrant liability, as compared to only $2.7 million in the year ended December 31, 2019.
-On a diluted basis, the Company reported a loss of $(2.95) for the year ended December 31, 2019, compared to a loss of $(5.07) per share in the year ended December 31, 2018.
+Net loss for the year ended December 31, 2020 included an expense of $0.3 million due to a change in fair value of the Company’s common stock warrant liability, as compared to an income of $2.7 million in the year ended December 31, 2019.

-Research and development expenses for the year ended of December 31, 2019 were $11.0 million, compared to $20.3 million in the year ended December 31, 2018.
-The decrease was primarily due to the conclusion of the INOvation-1 PAH trial, which was partially offset by increased activity in the PH-PF Phase 2/3 program.
+Research and development expenses for the year ended December 31, 2020 were $17.9 million, compared to $11.0 million in the year ended December 31, 2019.
+The increase was primarily due to costs related to the Phase 3 COVID-19 and fILD trials.

-General and administrative expenses for the year ended December 31, 2019, were $6.4 million, compared to $7.6 million for the year ended December 31, 2018.
-The decrease was primarily due to lower consulting expenses, as well as a decrease in stock-based compensation expenses.
+General and administrative expenses for the year ended December 31, 2020 were $8.4 million, compared to $6.4 million for the year ended December 31, 2019.
+The increase was primarily due to IP, consulting, and labor costs.

 Bellerophon Therapeutics is a clinical-stage biotherapeutics company focused on developing innovative therapies that address significant unmet medical needs in the treatment of cardiopulmonary diseases.
 The Company is currently developing multiple product candidates under its INOpulse® program, a proprietary pulsatile nitric oxide delivery system.
 For more information, please visit www.bellerophon.com.